mhkarimi1383/simple-store/README.md

 - [WIP] Chunking file (in one server)
 - [ ] Replication (between servers)
 - [ ] Centeral database for saving server stats for replication
+- [ ] Dockerizing and adding installaion methods

 ## Made out of